FireEye (NASDAQ:FEYE) Issues Quarterly Earnings Results

-In related news, CEO Kevin R. Mandia sold 150,000 shares of the stock in a transaction dated Monday, May 10th.
-The shares were sold at an average price of $20.06, for a total value of $3,009,000.00.
-Following the completion of the transaction, the chief executive officer now directly owns 3,311,608 shares in the company, valued at approximately $66,430,856.48.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Arthur W. Coviello, Jr. acquired 10,000 shares of FireEye stock in a transaction on Wednesday, June 9th.
-The shares were purchased at an average price of $20.18 per share, with a total value of $201,800.00.
-Following the completion of the purchase, the director now owns 28,922 shares in the company, valued at approximately $583,645.96.
+In other news, COO John P. Watters purchased 25,000 shares of the business’s stock in a transaction dated Friday, June 4th.
+The shares were acquired at an average price of $18.75 per share, for a total transaction of $468,750.00.
+Following the completion of the acquisition, the chief operating officer now directly owns 253,608 shares of the company’s stock, valued at $4,755,150.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Arthur W. Coviello, Jr. acquired 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 9th.
+The stock was purchased at an average cost of $20.18 per share, with a total value of $201,800.00.
+Following the purchase, the director now directly owns 28,922 shares in the company, valued at approximately $583,645.96.
 The disclosure for this purchase can be found here.
-2.20% of the stock is owned by company insiders.
+2.20% of the stock is currently owned by corporate insiders.

 FireEye, Inc operates as an intelligence-led security company.
 The firm engages in intelligence-based cybersecurity solutions that allow organizations to prepare for, prevent, respond to and remediate cyber attacks.
 It operates through the following geographical segments: United States; EMEA; APAC; and Other.